 Here is an example of a system used to serve data using the components of Hydrus:

-• Client serves data to the User.
+- Finally, the Client serves up that data to the User.
+Easy peasy!

 Features and Requirements